vacu9708/Shopping-mall/README.md

 Logstash can parse, filter, and transform log data before sending it to Elasticsearch for storage and analysis.

 - `Kibana`: Visualization and Dashboards

-## Netflix Hystrix (to be implemented later)
-***Resilience***<br>
-Hystrix introduces the concept of a circuit breaker pattern, where it monitors the calls to external services.
-If a particular service or endpoint starts failing or responding slowly, Hystrix can trip the circuit breaker, preventing further calls to that service

 ---